brill-software/brill_client/README.md

 The Brill Client is part of the Brill Framework.
 The Brill Client is a React application written using TypeScript, that runs on the Web Browser.
-The Brill Client communicates with the Brill Server using the Brill Middleware, which is based on WebSockets.
+The Brill Client communicates with the Brill Server using the Brill Middleware.

 ## Development